ZKAmoeba-Micro/micro/docs/advanced/01_initialization.md

 As our network has just started, the database would be quite empty.

-You can see the schema for the database in [dal/README.md](../../core/lib/dal/README.md) document with DB schema.
+You can see the schema for the database in [dal/README.md](../../core/lib/dal/README.md) TODO: add the link to the document with DB schema.

 #### Docker